Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Theoretical Derivation

 It should be pointed out that there is no closed-form expression of the optimal $\boldsymbol{T}^*(x_t)$ for each $w(x)$~\citep{korotinneural,choi2023generative}.
-Hence, the optimization $\boldsymbol{T}(x_t)$ for each $w(x)$ is required, and we reach the final semi-dual objective as follows based on~\Cref{eq:semidualPerfectAssume}:
+Consequently, the optimization $\boldsymbol{T}(x_t)$ for each $w(x)$ is required, and we finally reach the final semi-dual objective as follows based on~\Cref{eq:semidualPerfectAssume}:

 \end{proof}